Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Evaluation

-\item We report the percentage of queries that can be supported by each mechanism as intrinsically privacy queries using a corpus of real-world queries, demonstrating that a combination of the four evaluated mechanisms covers 93.9\% of these queries.

-\item We use \system to conduct the first empirical study of several differential privacy mechanisms on a real-world SQL workload.
-We report the performance overhead and utility of each mechanism across its supported class of queries.

-\item We demonstrate that our rule-based approach for automatic mechanism selection is effective at selecting the best mechanism for each input query.
-Using the simple set of rules presented earlier, our approach selects the optimal mechanism for nearly 90\% of the queries in our corpus. \end{itemize}
+In this section, we evaluate the performance overhead of enforcing differential privacy using \system in the context of real-world queries on a large production dataset. {\revisioncolor Our results demonstrate that the mechanism implementations we have developed using \system scale effectively to realistic datasets using commodity DBMSs.}

+{\revisioncolor Our evaluation is intended to demonstrate the scalability of the \system approach, rather than the ability of the mechanisms we implemented to produce accurate results.
+The accuracy we obtain in each of our experiments is a direct result of the underlying mechanism used in the experiment, and the same accuracy would be obtained using an alternative implementation of the same mechanism.}
-\paragraph{Corpus.} We use a corpus of \numqueries real-world queries containing all statistical queries executed by data analysts at \extend{Uber}{a large technology company} during October 2016.\tocut{\footnote{We omit queries that return individual trips or users since differential privacy does not aim to provide high utility for such queries.} }

-The corpus includes queries written for several use cases including fraud detection, marketing, business intelligence and general data exploration.
-It is therefore highly diverse and representative of SQL data analytics queries generally.
-The queries were executed on a database of data sampled from the production database.
+\paragraph{Corpus.} We use a corpus of \numqueries real-world queries containing all statistical queries executed by data analysts at \extend{Uber}{a large technology company} during a single month\tocut{October 2016}.\tocut{\footnote{We omit queries that return individual trips or users since differential privacy does not aim to provide high utility for such queries.}} The corpus includes queries written for several use cases including fraud detection, marketing, business intelligence and general data exploration.